maialenz/movieQuiz/README.md

 - Learned more about fetch from [John Linatoc](https://medium.com/@johnwadelinatoc/manipulating-the-dom-with-fetch-7bfddf9c526b)

-- Borrowed idea for how to remove hover on touch devices from [Stefan Judis](https://www.stefanjudis.com/today-i-learned/the-hover-media-query-can-help-to-remove-hover-styles-on-touch/)

 - Learned about routing and relative URL paths on [Stack Overflow](https://stackoverflow.com/questions/1655065/redirecting-to-a-relative-url-in-javascript)

 - Fixed my first json file following this post on [Stack Overflow](https://stackoverflow.com/questions/44587340/javascript-fetch-not-reading-json-file)